cyclejs/cyclejs/http/docs/api.md

 - `user` *(String)*: username for authentication.
 - `password` *(String)*: password for authentication.
 - `field` *(Object)*: object where key/values are Form fields.
+- `progress` *(Boolean)*: whether or not to detect and emit progress events on the response Observable.
 - `attach` *(Array)*: array of objects, where each object specifies `name`, `path`, and `filename` of a resource to upload.
 - `withCredentials` *(Boolean)*: enables the ability to send cookies from the origin.
 - `redirects` *(Number)*: number of redirects to follow.
 - `eager` *(Boolean)*: whether or not to execute the request regardless of usage of its corresponding response.
-Default value is `false` (i.e., the request is lazy).
+By default the eager setting of the driver is used (whose default is `false`, i.e. the request is lazy).
+  Explicitely setting eager in the request always overrides the driver setting.
 Main use case is: set this option to `true` if you send POST requests and you are not interested in its response.

 **Responses**.
 A metastream is an Observable of Observables.
 The response metastream emits Observables of responses.
 These Observables of responses